Overview

 You can configure additional settings and automations based on the requester's response.

-Click the cog icon to expand the option settings.
+To configure these settings, click the cog icon to expand the options.

 Select your desired user or team in the new window and then click "Select" to confirm your choice.